ciaoidea/holographix/README.md

 f.heal_to("image_healed.holo", target_chunk_kb=32)
 ```

-Healing does not recreate lost information.
-It takes the best available reconstruction, re-encodes it into a fresh holographic directory, and restores a clean distribution of coarse and residual data.
-This prevents slow entropic decay when chunks are progressively lost and ensures that the field stays usable over long time scales.
+Healing is policy, not magic.
+It does not recreate missing information.
+It takes the best currently reconstructable percept, re-encodes it into a fresh holographic population, and restores a clean distribution of coarse and residual data.
+The purpose is to prevent slow entropic decay when fragments are lost over time and to keep the field usable under long-lived impairment.

 ---

 ## UDP transport and mesh

-The UDP transport in `holo.net.transport` is intentionally minimal.
-It knows about three things: a content identifier, a chunk identifier and how to split and reassemble chunks into UDP packets.
-It does not know about images, audio or containers; it treats all chunks as opaque byte strings.
+`holo.net.transport` frames each chunk with identifiers, then segments it into UDP datagrams and reassembles it on the receiver.
+It treats chunks as opaque bytes and does not depend on image/audio semantics.

-A very simple sending loop looks like this:
+A minimal sender:

 ```python
 import socket